Q1.What should I do if I cannot access the internet?

 •If you’re in a hotel room or on a trade show, the internet may be limited and requires that you authenticate for the service or purchase the Internet access.

 •If your internet access is still not available, contact TP-Link Technical Support.

 Q2.How do I restore the router to its factory default settings?

-With the router powered on, press and hold the Reset button until the LED blinks and then release the button.
+With the router powered on, press and hold the RESET button for about 5 seconds until all the LEDs start flashing and then release the button.

 Q3.What should I do if I forget my wireless password?

-•If you have not changed the default wireless password, it can be found on the Wi-Fi Info Card or on the label of the router.
+•If you have not changed the default Wireless Password, it can be found on the label of the router.

 •Otherwise, connect a computer to the router via an Ethernet cable.
-Log in to the Web Management page, and go to Wireless > Wireless Security to retrieve or reset your wireless password.
+Log in to the web management page, and go to Wireless 2.4GHz/5GHz > Wireless Security to retrieve or reset your wireless password.

 The default username and password of the web management page are admin (in lowercase).
 If you have altered the password:

-2.Visit http://tplinkwifi.net, enter admin (in lowercase) as both username and password to login.
+2.Visit http://tplinkwifi.net, and enter admin (in lowercase) as both username and password to log in.